HinaChoudhry/Pawfect-Pets/README.md

     * Name the app and choose the region closest to you
     * Select ‘create app’

-* Set up the postgres database.
+* Set up the postgres database
     * Go to app resources section in Heroku, search for postgres
     * Add the chosen project and choose the free plan
     * Install dj_database_url and psycopg2 in GitPod using the command ‘pip install’
     * Add the dependencies to the requirements file by typing in ‘pip3 freeze > requirements.txt’
     * Import dj_database_url in the settings.py
 * Comment out the current database settings and replace with the postgres database (this is an environmental variable and should not be shown in version control).
-        *Next, in order to migrate the models to the new database use the command – ‘python manage.py migrate’ *Set up a superuser using the command – “python3 manage.py createsuperuser”
+    *Next, in order to migrate the models to the new database use the command – ‘python manage.py migrate’
+* Set up a superuser using the command – “python3 manage.py createsuperuser”
     * Commit the changes making sure not to include the environmental variables in version control.
     * Then, I created an if-else statement in the settings.py to use Postgres if the DATABASE_URL variable is available and otherwise use the default database in gitpod.
     ```
     if "DATABASE_URL" in os.environ:
             DATABASES = {
                 "default": dj_database_url.parse(os.environ.get('DATABASE_URL'))
             }
         else:
             DATABASES = {
                 'default': {
                     'ENGINE': 'django.db.backends.sqlite3',
                     'NAME': BASE_DIR / 'db.sqlite3',
                 }
             }
     ```
 * The postgres database should now be ready for use.

 * To tell Heroku the app is a web app, the following steps were taken -
 	* Install Gunicorn by using the command ‘pip3 install Gunicorn’
-        *Create a Procfile by using the command ‘touch Procfile’
+    * Create a Procfile by using the command ‘touch Procfile’
     * In the Procfile, it needs to know to use a webserver – use the command - “web: gunicorn <appname>.wsgi:application”
 	* Next, connect Heroku to the GitPod terminal by using the following command – ‘heroku login -I’
 	* Log in with the email and password used to create an account on Heroku.
     * then, I disabled the collection of static files temporarily until AWS has been set up.
         * `heroku config:set DISABLE_COLLECTSTATIC=1 --app <appname>`
         * the --app command is used when you have more than one app in your heroku account

-	In Settings, add Heroku to the list of allowed hosts and localhost using the following - “ALLOWED_HOSTS = ["<heroku appname>.herokuapp.com", "localhost"]”
+In Settings, add Heroku to the list of allowed hosts and localhost using the following - `“ALLOWED_HOSTS = ["<heroku appname>.herokuapp.com", "localhost"]”`
 * Push the changes to GitHub
-	* Then push the Heroku by using heroku git:remote -a <heroku appname>
+* Then push the Heroku by using `heroku git:remote -a <heroku appname>`
 * Push the app to GitHub using -`git push heroku master` and Heroku should now build the app.

-    * Next, On the Heroku Website, go the deploy selection of the relevant app *When selected and connect click ‘enable automatic deploys and GitHub should now automatically push changes to Heroku too
+* Next, On the Heroku Website, go the deploy selection of the relevant app
+* When selected and connect click ‘enable automatic deploys' and GitHub should now automatically push changes to Heroku too

-Amazon AWS was used to store both static and media files of the website –
+* Amazon AWS was used to store both static and media files of the website –
 * Create an AWS Account and/or sign in
     * To create a bucket search for the aws s3 service
     * Click on ‘create bucket’
-	*Name the bucket and select your region, unchecking ‘block public access’ and also acknowledge the bucket will be public.
+* Name the bucket and select your region, unchecking ‘block public access’ and also acknowledge the bucket will be public.
     * click create bucket.
         * Amend the Bucket settings as such -
         * Go to the bucket Properties section and turn on static web hosting
         * In the index and error text inputs add index.html and error.html, then click ‘save’.

 * Next, go to the bucket Permissions section.
 * In the cors config paste in the below:
                  ```
                     [
                         {